JohnArochaDev/password-manager/NEXTSTEPS.md

 17. [DONE] add login failed information, register button

-18. Add a search option at the top that will look through the websites and find the site the user is looking for. partial and full searches
+18. [DONE] Add a search option at the top that will look through the websites and find the site the user is looking for. partial and full searches

-19. finalize styling
+19. [DONE] finalize styling

 (JWT AUTO-LOGGOUT WORKS!!)